You are currently viewing Vitamin B deficiency symptoms?

 Who should NOT supplement with B vitamins?

 When you do Hair Mineral Analysis you will learn if you are a fast oxidizer or a slow oxidizer.
-Someone that is a slow oxidizer (metabolism) needs many forms of B vitamin to increase their natural energy.
+Someone who is a slow oxidizer (metabolism) needs many forms of B vitamins to increase their natural energy.
 If you are a fast oxidizer taking them will be like throwing rocket fuel on the fire pushing the adrenals further into burnout.

 Are you ready for change to be healthy?
 LET’S CHAT about your health goals!